JVThomas/angularWeather/README.md

 + __Bonus:__ Was this too easy?
 Want to make it a real app?
 Use the [Yahoo's Weather API](https://developer.yahoo.com/weather/) or [Open Weather API](https://openweathermap.org/api) with the default location set to New York, NY, and allow the user to change the location by zip code.

 ## My (Justin Thomas) Notes On Project
 + I opted to use the WorldWeatherOnline Weather API since Yahoo's API is no longer stable and OpenWeatherMap's daily forecast is only available under their subscription based APIs.
-Anyone can sign up for a premium key that is free for about 2 months, so I'd advise future candidates to use it for this project.
+Anyone can sign up for a premium key that is free for about 2 months, so I'd advise future candidates to get one for this project.
-+ I used Charts.js and Angular Charts to create the multi line graph of the forecast data
++ I used Charts.js and Angular Charts to create the multi-line graph of the forecast data
 + Overall most of the time on this project was spent on styling, searching/messing around with weather APIs, and learning the ins and outs of Charts.js (though there's still a lot more for me to learn).
 + The actual creation and wiring of components, controllers, routes, and services was pretty straightforward.
-Regardless, this project was a good opportunity to practice design.
+Regardless, this project was a good opportunity for me to practice design.
 + Speaking of components, I made the line graph section a component rather than a directive since there was no need to use link functions to modify the DOM and/or add event listeners.
 + First time using Bootstrap (usually used MaterializeCSS for my projects).
 Wasn't a bad experience using it, however it's specialized tags and attributes makes its components/css a bit restrictive.
++ I used Angular 1.5.8 as provided in the zip file.
+While the actual file is not in the repo, the package.json and yarn.lock files both list it as a dependency.